DrLex0/quake-frogbots/waypoint/README.md

 If there are lava or slime pits, or deadly traps, it may be a good idea to place some unreachable markers in them.
 Look at `dm4`, `start`, or `tox` for examples.
 The markers should have some zone number, but do not need to have paths.
 If however there is a way out of the trap, by all means add an exit route.

 There is also an _untouchable_ marker type.
 When set, the marker will never produce a touch event.
 As mentioned above, it is recommended to set this on intermediate `trigger_push` markers.
 It can also be used on markers that overlap with other markers and are redundant.
-For instance if an `info_player_deathmatch` is on top of an item marker, it makes sense to just disable the spawn marker and use the item for paths.
+For instance if an `info_player_deathmatch` is on top of an item marker, it makes sense to just disable touch on the spawn marker and only use the item for paths.
 _Be careful:_ an untouchable marker must never have incoming paths, or the bot may orbit around it waiting for a touch that never comes.
 (It makes no sense either to give it outgoing paths, but that is merely pointless instead of dangerous).
 Errors will be printed in the `MarkerInfo` section of the waypoint dump when paths towards untouchable markers are detected.
 The waypoint tool will also ignore untouchable markers unless closest-marker-mode (`F`) is active.
 This helps to connect paths to the other overlapping marker (and makes it more obvious when a marker is untouchable).